filipecmedeiros/Data-Science-Bootcamp/README.md

-# Data-Science-Bootcamp
+# Python-Data-Science-and-Machine-Learning-Bootcamp
-Code and notes from data science and machine learning bootcamp course from Udemy
+Repo for Python Data Science and Machine Learning Bootcamp